Mesa/oxid/doc/manual_install.md

 ```

 Create a folder named ```db-dumps``` and put the [demo/db-dumps/oxid.sql](demo/db-dumps/oxid.sql) in there.
-During the first image run, the sql dump will be imported, with an existing database (after the first container run)
+During the first image run, the sql dump will be imported.

-the sql dump file will be ignored.
+With an existing database (after the first container run) the sql dump file will be ignored.

 Execute: